haozujz/foodfit/README.md

 Track progress and trends across up to 6 months with a simple, easy-to-understand user interface.

 Interdependant data of recipes, plans, tracker and cache respond instantly and performantly to all database mutations.
-Fully functional and scalable user identity and access system.
+Fully functional and scalable user authentication and authorization system.

 iOS app.
 SwiftUI.
 UIKit.
 Combine.
 AWS Backend.
 AWS Amplify | AWS Cognito | AWS DynamoDB | AWS S3 Bucket